Skip to main content

 What is Science Everywhere?

-Science Everywhere is an initiative designed for Four-Year-Olds.
+Science Everywhere is an initiative designed for four-year-old children.

-• Encouraging curiosity and exploration: Science Everywhere aims to foster the natural curiosity of four-year-olds and provide them with opportunities to explore the world around them.
+• Encouraging curiosity and exploration: Science Everywhere aims to foster the natural curiosity of four-year-old children and provide them with opportunities to explore the world around them.

 • Promoting hands-on learning: Science Everywhere emphasizes hands-on learning experiences, allowing four-year-olds to engage in experiments, sensory activities, and exploration of materials to deepen their understanding of scientific concepts.